mediadesignpractices/othermill/eagle-othermill.md

 ## Cleanup

-The campfire rule is in effect here: leave the mill in better condition than you found it.
+The campsite rule is in effect here: leave the mill in better condition than you found it.
 At a minimum this should include:
 * vacuuming all debris/metal filings out of the machine
 * checking to make sure that there is no leftover bits of tape stuck on the `spoilboard`
-* returning all copper materials (`FR1-`) to air tight containers or ziplock bags
+* returning all copper materials (`FR-1`) to air tight containers or ziplock bags
 * returning all `endmills` to their plastic containers (and maintaining the ordered arrangement of said [smallest to biggest])